 Recognizing Illness with Your Chinchilla

-While these are the common injuries you may face, you still must be able to recognize if a problem is occurring with your chinchilla.
+While these are the common injuries and illnesses you may face, you still must be able to recognize if a problem is occurring with your chinchilla.

 For teeth issues, you can often spot the problem early by noticing watery eyes, rubbing at the mouth, drooling, and avoiding eating.